DaanVandenBosch/phantasmal-world/FEATURES.md

 - When a modal dialog is open, global keybindings should be disabled
 - The ASM editor is slow with big scripts, e.g. Seat of the Heart (#27)
 - Improve the default camera target for Crater Interior
-- The 3D doesn't update when a different variant is configured with a map designate instruction for the current area
 - Entities with rendering issues:
     - Caves 4 Button door
     - Pofuilly Slime